rlaboiss/center-on-new-viewbox/README.md

 ## Usage

 Just select the menu item Document → Set A4 viewport.
+Either portrait or landscape orientation can be chosen.

 ## Limitations

-This extension is limited to the A$ format in the ortrait orientation.
-It will be eventually improved to allow other paper formats and the landscape orientation.
+This extension is limited to the A4 format.
+It will be eventually improved in order to allow other paper formats.

 ## Author